yuhisern7/enterprise-security/README.md

 ⚡ **Neural Network Evolution:** AI models retrain every 60 seconds with real-world attack data.
 The system doesn't wait for you—it adapts while you sleep.

-🌍 **Zero-Trust Mesh:** Deploy on your laptop, Raspberry Pi, VPS, or enterprise server.
+🌍 **Zero-Trust Mesh:** Deploy on your laptop, Windows, Mac OS or Linux computer, Raspberry Pi, VPS, or enterprise server.
 Each node is both student and teacher—learning from 50,000+ exploit signatures and live global threats.

 🎯 **Invisible Until You Strike:** Hackers see nothing.
 No open ports, no attack surface.
 But every scan, every probe, every payload—detected, analyzed, blocked.
 Then shared with the world.